 Specifically, he accused Melgar Díaz of exercising influence over 13 US states from El Salvador, including approving murders.

 Despite the declarations by the White House, Melgar Díaz remained in El Salvador.
 He was in prison for two years in Zacatecoluca, until he was exonerated of charges of unlawful association and was released on September 30, 2020.
-Interpol agents immediately arrested him and took him to a court in San Salvador to notify him that the US government was pressing eight criminal charges against him, including terrorism.
+He was arrested and taken to a court in San Salvador to notify him that the US government was pressing eight criminal charges against him, including terrorism.**

 In October 2020, the US Justice Department issued a report about its efforts against the MS13 since 2016.
 The department highlighted that in this period they had processed cases against 749 alleged gang members and sentenced 504 of them.
 Of those prosecuted, 74 percent were undocumented and 13 were extradited from El Salvador.

 * Steven Dudley assisted with the reporting.

 ** Correction: A previous version of this article incorrectly described the circumstances of Melgar Díaz’s September 2020 arrest.
 The error has been corrected.